 - Matching sounds to letters.

 The SLP will work with your child’s teacher to help your child in class.
 This may include changing lessons to help your child understand them.
-The SLP can help your child find ways to organize and focus on her work.
+The SLP can help your child find ways to organize and focus on their work.

 Your child should get help with LD as early as possible.
 Talk to your child’s teacher if you have concerns.
 See an SLP if you think your child has speech and language problems.